rlshepherd/heisenberg/README.md

-Heisenberg helps make monitoring your content's social media popularity easier.
+Heisenberg is a tool for tracking social shares of frequently updated websites.
+URLs to track are gathered from an RSS feed.
+Tracking frequency degrades with content age.

 Is heisenberg right for me?
 Do you:

 1. Want to monitor when your content is shared online?
 2. Have an RSS feed?